Function objects and lambdas

 is an alias of square

-, but all this really means is that the two variables both refer to the same function object.
+, but all this means is that the two variables both refer to the same function object.

 Passing a function as a parameter

-Here is some sample code that takes a list of names and prints them out.
+In the next example, we will create a function that takes a list of names and prints them out.
 The names are stored as tuples containing the first name and last name.
 The function print_names

 prints the names out, one per line.